What is programmatic OOH and 3 benefits it holds for marketers

-As its full name might suggest, OOH is a form of marketing which takes place, in the most literal sense, out of the home.
-This can incorporate anything from billboards to bus banners, and has traditionally been a non-digital form of marketing reliant on simple, eye-catching messaging that reaches a wide audience.
-Often linked to the concept of location marketing, in the sense that a well-placed advertisement could influence a potential customer in the right place at the right time, OOH has held its own in an industry increasingly dominated by new technologies and constant internet access.
+OOH is a form of marketing which takes place, in the most literal sense, out of the home.
+This can incorporate anything from billboards to bus banners.
+It has traditionally been a non-digital form of marketing reliant on simple, eye-catching messaging that reaches a wide audience.
+It’s often linked to the concept of location marketing, in the sense that a well-placed advertisement could influence a potential customer in the right place at the right time.
+OOH has held its own in an industry increasingly dominated by new technologies and constant internet access.

 What is programmatic OOH?

-As fairly unchartered territory even for mainstream digital marketing such as webpage and SEO, marketers are only just beginning to explore what the technology could mean for OOH.
+It is a fairly unchartered territory even for mainstream digital marketing such as webpage and SEO.
+Marketers are only just beginning to explore what the technology could mean for OOH.
 A recent article by Ad Exchanger suggested that with OOH ‘projected to grow almost 12% in spend by 2020’ and ‘forty-nine percent of media planners place[ing] digital OOH on their plans in the past year,’ the idea is on the cusp of exponential growth.